bparanj/rom/seventh_chapter.md

 end
 ```

-Another way to interrupt the Ctrl-C:
+Another way to interrupt the Ctrl-C is as follows:

 ```ruby
 Signal.trap('SIGNINT') do